kodozorro/pluralizer/README.md

 ### Prepare your plural forms

 You must provide your array of words, whih can be used.
 Translation of it is your responsibility.

+**You must know the plural rule of your language!!!** But, I'll show them further.

 For example, if it is word `Bird` that you want to pluralize, than you must have an array like this: